 Tips & Tricks

-- For optimal results, choose tight, small heads that measure no more than 1 ½ inches in diameter.
+- For optimal results, choose tight, small heads that measure no more than 1 ½ inches in diameter for griddle Brussels sprouts.
+Extra-large sprouts will need to be quartered or parboiled to ensure they are fork-tender without burning the outside.

 - Keep uncooked Brussels sprouts in a ventilated container in the fridge for up to 5 days.
 Avoid washing them until it's time to cook.
 If you've purchased them on the stem, be sure to remove the stem before storage.